mathesar-foundation/mathesar-wiki/docs/product/specs/permissions-revamp.md

 * We will remove the ability to share credentials across databases.
   - We currently have this while creating/configuring a database.
   - We will revisit this feature later down the road when we have requirements from users.
+* Mathesar admins will no longer be able to create a new database on external database servers (servers that do not contain the Django DB).

 ## Terminologies
 * User refers to Mathesar user.